Hyoinkim-robotics/Hyoinkim-robotics.github.io/_posts/2015-09-28-Path-Planning-and-Control-of-Multiple-Aerial-Manipulators-for-a-Cooperative-Transportation.md

 ---
-title: "Path Planning and Control of Multiple Aerial Manipulators for a Cooperative Transportation"
+title: "[IROS2015] Path Planning and Control of Multiple Aerial Manipulators for a Cooperative Transportation"
 categories:
  - Research
  - Conference